 Immediately prior to forming M. D. Weiss, Mitch was Chairman and CEO of Center Capital Corporation, a specialty finance company, and a wholly owned subsidiary of Webster Bank (NYSE: WBS).
 He joined Center Capital in August 1992, and quickly helped restore it to profitability.
 Named CEO in 1995, Mitch changed the company’s strategic direction by reconstituting the management team, streamlining the organization, implementing process-redesign initiatives and executing a new approach to market.
 In 1996, he led a leveraged buyout of the company, for which he raised both equity and debt capital.
 He sold the firm to Webster Bank in March 2001, having quintupled its size.
 Under Mitch’s leadership and through his departure in 2008, Center Capital’s financial, operational and credit performance metrics ranked among the best in its industry.

 In addition to his consulting practice, Mitch is an Executive-in-Residence at the University of Hartford, co-founder of the university’s Center for Personal Financial Responsibility—a financial literacy resource for students and the Greater Hartford community-at-large, and adjunct faculty at Rutgers University.
-He is the author of five books including Life Happens: A Practical Course on Personal Finance from College to Career and Business Happens: A Practical Guide to Entrepreneurial Finance for Small Businesses and Professional Practices, and Practical Finance: A Straightforward Guide to Personal and Entrepreneurial Finance, each of which the underlying texts for the courses that he developed and teaches at both universities, and online via his YouTube channel and on Udemy.com, where at last count roughly 17,000 students are registered for his courses, worldwide.
+He is the author of five books including Life Happens: A Practical Course on Personal Finance from College to Career and Business Happens: A Practical Guide to Entrepreneurial Finance for Small Businesses and Professional Practices, and Practical Finance: A Straightforward Guide to Personal and Entrepreneurial Finance, each of which the underlying texts for the courses that he developed and teaches at both universities, and online via his YouTube channel and on Udemy.com, where at last count nearly 30,000 students have registered for his courses, worldwide.

 Credit Risk Management